 Evaluation of the course is required by the Reinhardt University School of Nursing (RUSON).
 These evaluations are implemented through an electronic format.
 Evaluation of the course, clinical site, and clinical faculty are useful (1) to implement quality improvement within the course, processes and policies; (2) to provide evidence required by our accrediting agencies and the State Board of Nursing.
 It is the student's obligation to provide professional, objective, helpful feedback useful for the purposes outlined, and conversely it is the RUSON's obligation to provide nursing knowledge and content at the appropriate level for the preparation of the generalist professional nurse, which includes NCLEX-RN preparation.
-It is the School of Nursing policy that final grades in the course cannot be posted by faculty to the registrar until the course evaluation has been completed by the student.
-For anyone who does not complete the course evaluation on time, a grade of Incomplete will be sent to the registrar.
+It is the School of Nursing policy that final grades in the course cannot be posted by faculty to the registrar until the course evaluation on time, a grade of Incomplete will be sent to the registrar.
 Faculty do not receive information from these course evaluations until after all grades have been posted to the registrar.
 Information from the evaluations for faculty perusal are sent in summary form.
 Students are not identified in any way on these faculty summaries.
 The program coordinator of Nursing provides faculty with a list of students not completing the course evaluations so that grades can be held.